johnclarson/ami-builder/README.md

 Config files are stored in ./configs
 Command files are stored in ./command_files.
 They will be run in order listed in the yaml file.
+You will need to create a ./keys directory and add your AWS PEM there.
+Reference this on the command line without the ".pem" suffix.

 usage: ami-builder.py [-h] [--region REGION]
                            [--aws_access_key AWS_ACCESS_KEY]